Learn how to make a flax egg which is a quick and easy vegan egg substitute. This all natural kitchen hack is fantastic for vegan or egg-free baking!

 How to Make a flax egg

 Whisk the mixture well until combined and let it sit for 5 minutes.
 Then you are ready to use the flaxseed egg replacement in your recipe.
+You can also place the mixture in the fridge.
+This does seem to help the gelling/thickening process.

-How to make flax meal
+How to make flaxseed meal

 I haven’t yet tried my Vitamix to grind up flax seeds.
 Let me know in the comments if you have, and whether it works or not.